cloudevents/spec/http-webhook.md

 WebHook-Request-Rate: 120
 ```

-### 4.1.2 Validation response
+### 4.2.
+Validation response

 If and only if the delivery target does allow delivery of the events, it MUST
 reply to the request by including the `WebHook-Allowed-Origin` and
 `WebHook-Allowed-Rate` headers.

+If the delivery target chooses to grant permission by callback, it withholds
+the response headers.

-If it does not allow delivery of the events or does not expect delivery of
+If the delivery target does not allow delivery of the events or does not expect
-events and nevertheless handles the HTTP OPTIONS method, the existing response
+delivery of events and nevertheless handles the HTTP OPTIONS method, the
-ought not to be interpreted as consent, and therefore the handshake cannot
+existing response ought not to be interpreted as consent, and therefore the
-rely on status codes.
+handshake cannot rely on status codes.
+If the delivery target otherwise does
+not handle the HTTP OPTIONS method, it should respond with HTTP status code
+405, as if OPTIONS were not supported.

-The response SHOULD include the [Allow][Allow] header indicating the [POST][POST]
+The OPTIONS response SHOULD include the [Allow][Allow] header indicating the
-method being permitted.
-Other methods MAY be permitted on the resource, but
+[POST][POST] method being permitted.
+Other methods MAY be permitted on the
-their function is outside the scope of this specification.
+resource, but their function is outside the scope of this specification.

-#### 4.1.1.2.
+#### 4.2.1.
 WebHook-Allowed-Origin

 The `WebHook-Allowed-Origin` header MUST be returned when the delivery target
 agrees to notification delivery by the origin service.
 Its value MUST either be